 A Note on Fit and Sizing

-The Helium II runs slightly snugger than most and is one of the slimmest fitting jackets in our review (the Rab Kinetic Plus and the Patagonia Storm Racer being the others).
+The Helium II runs slightly snugger than most and is one of the slimmest fitting jackets in our review.
 However, for most people, we still recommend your usual size unless you find that you are typically in between sizes; in this case, we would recommend sizing up.
 A 5'10" medium-sized 175 lb user ordered the medium size (and also wore a size medium in every jacket we tested) and it fit comfortably; however, it's worth noting that it was a little tight with a puffy jacket underneath, though a thick base-layer like a Patagonia R1 Hoody fit great.
 Our size large test jacket fit our 6 ft, 185-pound tester nicely.
 Thought it was slightly snug, the torso stayed put when climbing and reaching overhead.

 The lightweight 30D ripstop nylon face fabric on this piece stood up to abrasion surprisingly well; we have to admit that we didn't expect such a super light fabric to withstand as much abuse as it did.
 We wore this model rock climbing and ridge scrambling repeatedly, and the forearms are just starting to show some wear from the rough granite after several months.